 Students dealing with financial hardship due to unexpected life events may qualify for a crisis loan or grant from the university.

 Students dealing with food access issues or financial hardship due to unexpected life events may be eligible for support from the university.
-Find more information about these programs.
+Find more information about food and financial support programs.

-Review Pregnancy and Parenting Students guide for information on accommodations and institutional policies.
+Review the pregnancy and parenting students guide for information on accommodations and institutional policies.

-Learn more about student behaviors or incidents classified as non-academic misconduct (managed by the Office of Student Conduct and Community Standards ) in this guide.
+Learn more about student behaviors or incidents classified as non-academic misconduct, which is managed by the Office of Student Conduct and Community Standards.

-Identify symptoms of severe disorientation or psychosis related to psychological illness and find guidelines on supporting students in this guide.
+Disoriented or psychotic behavior guide: identify symptoms of severe disorientation or psychosis related to psychological illness and find guidelines on supporting students.

-Find information on identifying symptoms of anxiety in students and providing helpful support in this guide.
+Guide for helping a student with anxiety: find information on identifying symptoms of anxiety in students and providing helpful support.

 If you notice a student stops attending classes or activities, does not respond to emails, or misses an exam, contact OSAS for further assistance.

-Find details on university processes related to the passing of a student in this guide.
+Guide for when a student dies: find details on university processes related to the passing of a student.

-Find language guidelines for supporting students with irregular eating behaviors or diagnosed eating disorders in this guide.
+Guide for disordered eating behaviors: find language to support students with irregular eating behaviors or diagnosed eating disorders.

 FERPA